renuxteam/renuxos-src/README.md

 ## 🤝 How to Contribute

-This project is a personal journey, but it's also an open door for the community.
+RenuxOS is a personal journey but open to community contributions.

-> I'm not just building an OS; I'm building a vision for hacker freedom, architectural clarity, and accessibility in complexity.

-Whether you're neurodivergent, low-level curious, or just love weird and ambitious projects — **welcome to the RenuxOS journey**.
+> Join us if you are neurodivergent, curious about OS dev, or love ambitious projects.

-**Ways you can help:**
+**Ways to help:**
-*   ⭐ Star the project to show your support.
+* ⭐ Star the project.
-*   🐞 Open an *Issue* to report bugs or suggest ideas.
+* 🐞 Open issues for bugs or suggestions.
-*   🛠️ Submit a *Pull Request* with improvements or fixes.
+* 🛠️ Submit Pull Requests.
-*   🗣️ Join the discussions and share the project!
+* 🗣️ Join discussions and share ideas.

-Stay tuned for dev logs, demos, and upcoming documentation.

 ---

-🛠️ Built with `zig build` and a lot of love,
+🛠️ Built with `c++23` + Assembly,
 — Renan Lucas

 ---

 ## Star History